benir-o/web-dev-html-basics/README.md

 # 🔰Dragon Repeller Game

 A simple browser-based role-playing game (RPG) built with HTML, CSS, and JavaScript.
 Your quest: defeat the dragon that is preventing people from leaving the town!
+Checkout the `FreeCodeCamp` repository for the source code.

 ## Features